The Maple Springs Charitable Foundation shares 10% of wine sales with local, regional, and

 CHILDREN IN CHINESE

 The result of the one child policy in China means that many children - almost all girls - ended up in orphanages with the hope of an international family adopting them.
-The conditions in Chinese orphanages has significantly improved since Marianne and Carolyn adopted their daughters Meghan (in 1998) and Clare (in 2001).
-However, the need for basic items and appliances for basic health and cleanliness in these institutions is still dire.
-Meghan and Clare have been such a gift, and the Maple Springs Charitable Foundation wants to give other Chinese children a gift of love.
+The conditions in Chinese orphanages has significantly improved since Marianne and Carolyn adopted their children Monte (in 1998) and Clare (in 2001).
+However, the need for basic items and appliances for health and cleanliness in these institutions is still dire.
+They have been such a gift, and the Maple Springs Charitable Foundation wants to give other Chinese children a gift of love.